sophia-nunez/guide-to-git/docs/basics/commit.md

 ---

 ## Commit Messages
 When commiting your revisions, you should add a message to describe what changes were made since the last commit.
-This will show up in the commit history on your repository, and lets you and others keep track of when certain changes may have been made.
+This will show up in the **commit history** on your repository, and lets you and others keep track of when certain changes may have been made.

 Commit messages don't have a specific formatting they have to follow.
 However, it's typically a good idea to include certain keywords depending on the types of changes made.
 A good starter rule is to include these in brackets at the beginning of your message, followed by a brief sentence or two providing more detail.

 Some of these keywords may include:
-- Skeleton: When making the skeleton for your project, such as adding empty class files and method headers.
+- **Skeleton**: When making the skeleton for your project, such as adding empty class files and method headers.
-- Implementation: When adding functionality to your program, such as implementing methods.
+- **Implementation**: When adding functionality to your program, such as implementing methods.
-- Test: When writing or modifying tests for your program, such as adding unit tests for a class.
+- **Test**: When writing or modifying tests for your program, such as adding unit tests for a class.
-- STP: When writing or modifying a System Test Plan for your project.
+- **STP**: When writing or modifying a System Test Plan for your project.
-- Debug: When making changes on an implemented file to fix an error, failing test, or other bug.
+- **Debug**: When making changes on an implemented file to fix an error, failing test, or other bug.
-- Javadoc: When adding or updating Javadoc in your files.
+- **Javadoc**: When adding or updating Javadoc in your files.

 Examples of a commit message you may see include:
 - "[Implementation] Added functionality for the RecipeBook class."